Menopause is an inevitable fact of life

 A time of uncertainty and change-

 She is no longer the mother as she once was (menopause often occurs as kids have left home), or now cannot be.
 Along with the empty nest her body is forcing her to face the undeniable facts of getting older, even of death.
 She may have fears around her sexuality, as along with the physical and emotional changes she also faces a lot of social conditioning around that fact that older women are not generally seen as sexual beings, although this is very slowly starting to change.

 Her body is not forcing her to nurture others as it once did with so now there is more room

 for herself and her female psyche will challenge her to question who she is, which can bring either anxiety or a sense of freedom.
 It can be a time of great unknown and uncertainty.
 Sometimes a woman will move straight from motherhood to grandmotherhood which gives her a renewed sense of self without having to confront the question of who is she if she is not a mother?

 As part of this questioning process a woman will often look to try new things for herself, to make long desired changes and seek to “sort things out”.
 This can involve being less available for others in the old way of putting herself last which can be challenging for those around her.
-Yet as she steps into her power she learns to support through empowering others as she empowers herself, rather than just “doing it all”.
+Yet as she steps into her power she learns to support through empowering others as she empowers herself, rather than just “doing it all for them”.

 Menopause often causes a woman to reassess her relationship, as with the children gone there is less room to hide what is, or is not working.
-When sex is less frequent it can be difficult to want to stay close and intimate to her partner as she becomes this forgetful, emotional, sweaty, and lowered libido woman.
+When sex is less frequent it can be difficult for her to want to stay close and intimate to her partner as she becomes this forgetful, emotional, sweaty, and lowered libido being.
 But communication, intimacy and sex is what she most needs to help her stay grounded and connected as she becomes more connected with herself.

 Coming out the other side-